BahnMiFPS/rep-rental/README.md

 pnpm build
 ```

-**Get Started Easily** – Just drag and drop the folder into your project and initiate it in your FiveM server.cfg.
+– Just drag and drop the folder into your project and initiate it in your FiveM server.cfg.
+– Ensure rep-talkNPC **before** rep-rental

-**Adding More Vehicles?** – No worries:
+– **Adding More Vehicles?**

 1. Place your vehicle photos in the `web/public/assets` folder following the naming convention: _vehicleName_.png then rebuild the UI
 2. Navigate to `config.lua` and append your new vehicles following the existing format.